resbaztraining/resbaztraining.github.io/_posts/2016-02-10-7-threejs-it-s-all-about-perspective.markdown

 _Learning objectives:_

 * understand the perspective of the camera.
-* set the position of mesh and camera.
+* positioning and rotating the camera.
 * adding axes.

 At the moment, we're only seeing half the brain.
 To fix that, we'll need to understand our camera a little bit better.